for information about ongoing online group classes,

 In the nineties, I took my first yoga class.
 It wasn’t bliss.
 I wasn’t hooked.
 I didn’t even like it, an alleged intro class full of pretzel-twisting poses that were way beyond me.
-I did find other classes I loved, and yoga’ed off and on.
+I did find other classes I loved.
 In 2003, I completed a 200hr teacher training to improve my practice.
 I admit that I didn’t see myself as a yoga teacher at all, but I walked into a job in spite of myself (in January 2004) and I’ve been teaching ever since.
 Teaching makes me happy.

 My training began as an undergrad at UC Berkeley in courses on nutrition, phys ed, and the psychology of human movement.
 I finished my bachelors in NYC, concentrating on history and religion coursework, including Bob Thurman’s Indo-Tibetan Buddhism.
 My thesis, on new religious movements and health reform in the 19th-century U.S., researched antecedents of the New Thought movement, the progenitor of present day new age “manifestation” beliefs (which are as central to U.S. yoga as Krishnamacharya).
 I later did graduate work in South Asian Studies, also at Columbia University, and earned a masters there in Health and Behavior Studies/Health Education and a masters in US History from the Graduate Center, City University of New York.